jisotalo/reciva-radio-stations-sqlite/README.md

 This is a dump of Reciva stations database which no longer exists.
 It contains 8192 streams for 7555 internet radio stations collected by users.

+**NOTE: Just noticed that at least UK stations are missing...
+If you happen to have the full backup, please let me know**

 This database is meant only to be used to add channels to your "bricked" Reciva-based radios (see https://github.com/jisotalo/reciva-radio-patching).
 It's not allowed to be used in any other purpose.

 ## How to use